The Pearl of Great Price

 For if because of food your brother or sister is hurt, you are no longer walking in accordance with love.
 Do not destroy with your choice of food that person for whom Christ died.
 Therefore do not let what is for you a good thing be spoken of as evil;

-for the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit. ” Romans 14:13-17 NASB
+for the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit.
+Romans 14:13-17 NASB

 Our spiritual walk really is about these qualities of the heart as birthed and nurtured by the spirit.
-Oh, if we all could truly hear this so that our judgment, our religious rules are not the primary display of our Christianity!
-The kingdom of God is righteousness, peace and joy in the holy spirit working within to shine out of us.
+Oh, if we all could truly hear this so that our judgment, our religious rules, our differing doctrines and traditions, would not be dividing us.
+They are not the primary evidence of our Christianity!
+The kingdom of God is righteousness, peace, and joy in the holy spirit working within to shine out of us.
 Yes, there is right living to be seen, along with peace and joy, embedded in God’s nature of love.

 These qualities do not cause others to stumble or to be snared by false beliefs and representations of our Lord.

-Such are the qualities of the Christ within, the ideal pearl of His kingdom which He fully represents.
+As others observe our godly character, they see the Christ rather than our fleshly natures.
+The spiritual qualities of the Christ within, the ideal pearl of His kingdom, shine forth as we obey Him.
 God does everything purposefully, including the careful choice of the symbols Jesus utilized in His earthly ministry.
 He only spoke what the Father gave Him, so the parable of the pearl of great price is God’s word.

-One of the things that has to go is judgment of others and self.
-My particular challenge is the judgment I have for others who are judgmental!
-After all, it’s a matter of the heart within all of us.
 Why do humans judge one another—sometimes mildly, perhaps not verbalized, other times viciously and loudly with words and attitudes that hurt our fellow man, let alone our brothers and sisters in Christ?
 What is the judgment that the Lord desires to purge from us so that we do not cause a snare or a stumbling block for others in finding their way to God?

 Here’s a sample of common judgmental thoughts and attitudes that may rise up within, needing to be purged by God’s holy spirit: “Why can’t they see the truth?
 How can they be so blind?
 We must chastise and challenge them for not meeting the righteous standard set by the Word.
 How can they do that [name a sin that we don’t understand or could never imagine doing]?
 What a disgusting person to [name sinful behavior such as drunkenness or fleshly entertainment or sexual immorality or…]?”

-In such areas of the heart, we may be very right in the truth but very wrong in the judgment and condemnation of the other person.
+We may be very right in the truth, but very wrong in the judgment and condemnation of the other person.
 God’s judgment is always for redemption, to bring about a heart change.
 Human judgment does not show the way to Christ, the way out of the flesh nature.
+It actually throws stumbling blocks on their path to God.
 We are to speak truth in love, not one or the other.
-When God allows us to see within the heart of mankind, we see the wounds that create such behavior, the lack of knowing the Lord as we know Him, the very sin nature to which all of creation has been subjected.
+We are to have kindness, mercy, and love flow from within as the Lord has so graciously extended to us.

 “Do not judge, so that you will not be judged.
 For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.
 Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and look, the log is in your own eye?